pors/reactionic/README.md

 ## Contribute

-I need you help to improve this library.
+I need your help to improve this library.

 * If you want to patch a bug: create a [pull request]()
 * If you want to make a more substantial contribution, please **contact me**: mark (a) pors.net